-In this article, we show how to make an automatic test for the Plutus smart contract using our smart contract for “proof of burn” as a reference example.
+This article shows how to make an automatic test for the Plutus smart contract using our “proof of burn” as a reference example.

 *Burning of ADA tokens is not something that we promote or think will happen on Cardano.
 This is only used to explore smart contracts and explain methods of testing.

 Plutus platform supports both standard unit tests with a fixed scenario and arbitrary, QuickCheck-based (Claessen and Hughes 2000), tests.
 The latter allows to implement semi-random test scenarios, which combine user-specified and randomly generated scenarios.
 This allows covering many more scenarios as compared with fixed tests and detecting bugs earlier.

 Writing unit tests is good covered in many tutorials, such us “Plutus pioneer program” (Brünjes 2021).
 In this article we show how to write dynamic logic tests.

 Unit-test scenarios are hardwired (never change their behavior).
 However, it is sometimes required to check smart contract properties on a wide range of behaviors.
 The Plutus platform has dynamic logic testing.
 This feature allows testing multiple complex tests scenarios by randomly generating them.